ANNarchy/ANNarchy-iCub/ReadMe.md

 ## Installation
 Make sure YARP is insalled before installing the interface.
-AN installation guide for YARP/iCub can be found in [iCub_simulator_tools](https://ai.informatik.tu-chemnitz.de/gogs/iCub_TUC/iCub_simulator_tools.git) or direct in the github [superbuild repository](https://github.com/robotology/robotology-superbuild) of the YARP/iCub universe.
+An installation guide for YARP/iCub can be found in [iCub_simulator_tools](https://ai.informatik.tu-chemnitz.de/gogs/iCub_TUC/iCub_simulator_tools.git) or direct in the github [superbuild repository](https://github.com/robotology/robotology-superbuild) of the YARP/iCub universe.

 Then the interface can be installed with pip by executing the following line in a terminal in the interface directory.
 ```